Analysis | Haven’t Had Covid Yet? Maybe You’ve Just Been Lucky

 Others are more extreme, such as the expert who Tweeted that, among other measures, he sealed his N95 tightly on his face for the entire trip from the U.S. to Australia.
 He never removed it even to take a sip of water.

 But one piece of advice almost no one is giving?
 Be lucky.
-Pediatrician Neil Stone says that there’s no “secret” for staying Covid-19 free because there’s just too much luck involved.
+Infection physician Neil Stone says that there’s no “secret” for staying Covid-19 free because there’s just too much luck involved.

 He has a point.
 And indeed, UCSF oncologist and epidemiologist Vinay Prasad told me he “did everything wrong” and still hasn’t had Covid.
 He’s like those people who stay skinny while eating all kinds of junk food.